RESIDENT DIRECTOR'S MESSAGE

 In study abroad, as in other settings, participants can have a major impact in their own health and safety through the decisions they make before and during the program and by their day-to-day choices and behaviors.

-- Read and carefully consider all materials issued by the the study abroad office at UW-Platteville and SAIIE.
+- Read and carefully consider all materials issued by SAIIE and the study abroad office at their home campus or by our affiliate partners UW-Platteville.

 - Assume responsibility for all the elements necessary for their personal preparation for the program and participate fully in on-site orientation.